-Now in its twenty-second year, SDIT is designed for educators, dance teachers, arts specialists, and therapists who wish to understand the vital link between movement and cognition.
+Now in its twenty-third year, SDIT is designed for educators, dance teachers, arts specialists, and therapists who wish to understand the vital link between movement and cognition.
 Gain confidence in how to combine the mastery of movement with the artistry of expression.
 Explore cutting edge dance pedagogy and best practices in the ever-evolving laboratory of SDIT.
 Participants leave renewed and ready to incorporate movement into the lives of their students.

 - increase understanding and application of brain-compatible teaching methods and BrainDance;

 - focus on National Dance Standards and State Essential Academic Learning Requirements;

 - present kinesthetic activities that will increase academic learning and integrate body and mind;

 - offer management techniques guaranteed to create a collaborative and positive atmosphere;

 - extend dance knowledge and experience through a wide variety of afternoon workshops;